Add a liveness test to an existing domain

 Choose one or more HTTP headers and their values from a standard list of HTTP headers.
 In the Name field pull-down menu, choose an HTTP header and specify its value.
 Click the green plus sign (+) next to a header row to see a new row from which you can choose additional HTTP headers.Note: The HTTP headers option is available only when you select HTTP and HTTPs protocols.

-In addition, you can verify the validity of the selected HTTP headers by clicking the Validate HTTP Headers button.
+In addition, you can test the validity of the selected HTTP headers by clicking the Validate HTTP Headers button.
 A message appears only if HTTP header errors are detected.

 If the same server is being tested for more than one property, the liveness tests will be coalesced and a host header will be chosen from among them, unless different host headers are explicitly specified for each test.